Fant v. The City of Ferguson: Defendant's defense

 In response, the defendant, The City of Ferguson, moved to dismiss the claims on sovereign immunity grounds.
 This idea of sovereign immunity refers to the fact that the government cannot be sued without its consent.
 To evade this doctrine, the plaintiff's allegations must contain sufficient factual matter accepted as true to state a claim to relief that is plausible on its face.
 This standard of review "simply calls for enough fact to raise a reasonable expectation that discovery will reveal evidence of the claim".
-In laymen terms, this boils down to the idea that before the judges can review such a case and decide on it, they must utilize their judicial experience and common sense to consider the plausibility of the plaintiff's claims as a whole, not just the plausibility of an individuals allegation.
+In laymen terms, this boils down to the idea that before the judges can review such a case and decide on it, they must utilize their judicial experience and common sense to consider the plausibility of the plaintiff's claims as a whole, not just the plausibility of an individual's allegation.
 This case is a class action suit, that means that there are multiple plaintiffs who are countering multiple claims at the defendant.
 With that idea in mind, it is important to recognize that by highlighting this precedent set in Zoltek Corp. v.
 Strutural Polymer Grp., the defendants are insuring that no individual claim is enough for a conviction.
 All claims must be deemed plausible, not just a singular example.
 If this standard is not met, then the case should not proceed for further litigation.

-Case Decision
+Case decision

 The decision for this case was presented by Justice Audrey G. Flessing, who is a United States District Judge.
 As highlighted above in the Defendant's defense, the City of Ferguson was attempting to have this declaratory injunction dismissed.
 For this case such a request was both granted and denied in part.
 The court docket conclusion reads, "For the reasons set forth above, It is hereby ordered that Defendant City of Ferguson's motion to dismiss or alternatively to strike for a more definite statement is granted in part and denied in part.
 The motion is granted as follows: the words "First" and "Eighth" in paragraph 16 of the complaint are stricken; Count Five is dismissed; and Plaintiffs' Fourth Amendment claim in Count Six is dismissed.
 Except as set forth above, the motion is denied".
 All of this legal jargon boils down to the notion that part of the Plaintiff's claims have been upheld, while some, like the Fourth Amendment claim, were dismissed.
 This case has many reiterations and retrials, with litigation still continuing into 2018.